syncfusion-content/flutter-docs/Flutter/pdf-viewer/text-markup.md

 ### Add text markups from text selection

-Text markups can be added to a PDF document using the text selection without enabling the `annotationMode`.
+Text markups can be added to a PDF document using the text selection without enabling the [annotationMode](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/PdfViewerController/annotationMode.html).
 Select the text you want in a PDF document, and a context menu with the text markup options will appear after you complete your selection.
 You can select any text markup options to add annotation to a text in the PDF document.

 ![Text selection context menu in Flutter PDF Viewer.](images/annotations/flutter-pdf-viewer-text-selection-context-menu.png)